Free Independence and Unitary Design from Random Matrix Product Unitaries: Introduction

 Recently, OTOCs have been reinterpreted through the lens of {free probability}~\cite{Pappalardi2022-vo}, where it has been noticed that their ensemble-average quantifies \textit{free independence} between operators~\cite{Voiculescu1991, speicher2009free}, the non-commutative analogue of classical statistical independence~\cite{nica2006lectures}.
-In this framework, two distributions of operators are said to be freely independent (or simply free) if their mixed moments, i.e. the average value of the OTOC in Eq.~\eqref{eq:otoc}, factorize in a characteristic way.
-The precise definition of this factorization requires some tools from the combinatorics of non-crossing partitions (depicted in Fig.~\ref{fig:rmpu}(c) and Fig.~\ref{fig:nc_lattice})~\cite{speicher1997free,simion2000noncrossing,nica2006lectures}, so we defer its formal introduction to Sec.~\ref{sec:methods}.
-The property of freeness becomes particularly meaningful in the large-dimensional limit, it can be proven exactly for certain classes of random matrices.
-For instance, two sets of operators related by Haar-random unitaries become asymptotically free as the dimension grows~\cite{Voiculescu1991}.
-In the context of unitary designs, this connection implies that the average OTOC, which depends only on $k$ copies of $U$ and $U^\dagger$,

-serves as a diagnostic for how well a unitary ensemble $\mathcal{E}$ generates freeness of observables.
-In fact, exact unitary $k$-designs $\mc{E}$ asymptotically reproduce $k$-freeness between arbitrary operator sets $\vec{A}_U$ and $\vec{B}$~\cite{SilviaDesigns}, meaning
+More technically, in the asymptotic limit of large Hilbert-space dimension, two distributions of operators are said to be freely independent (or simply free) if their mixed moments over a given unitary ensemble $\mc{E}$ (i.e., averaged OTOCs),